mui/mui-x/docs/data/data-grid/column-menu/column-menu.md

 The `components` prop uses pascal case (`ColumnMenuFilterItem`), while `componentsProps` uses camel case (`columnMenuFilterItem`).
 :::

-**customItems**: Visibility of default items is controlled using respective feature hooks, for custom items though, use `customItems` to show the items added by passing to `components`.
-All the new items will be placed in the end (default `displayOrder: 100`), unless customized by `displayOrder`.

 ### Adding a menu item

-To add a new menu item, pass it to `components` prop and add it to the column menu using `customItems` prop.
-You can also set the `displayOrder` or pass new props to the components using `componentsProps` prop.
+To add a new menu item, pass it in `components` prop.
+You can also set the `displayOrder` (default `100`) or pass new props to the components using `componentsProps` prop.

 ```tsx
 function CustomColumnMenu(props: GridColumnMenuProps) {